 Just turn up, whatever the weather!
 There is no need to book (unless a group of 10+).

-Use the vouchers attached to your ticket to obtain discounts at a range of shops, restaurants, pubs and attractions (e.g. '2 for 1' Shakespeare House tickets).
+Use the vouchers attached to your ticket to obtain discounts at a range of shops, restaurants, pubs and attractions (e.g. 30% off entry to the Shakespeare Houses).
 See our discounts page.

 The Town Walk

 Other highlights include the picturesque River Avon, the Royal Shakespeare Theatres, 15th century timber-framed buildings and Guild Chapel.
-Wander in to see the amazing medieval wall paintings, including the Doom (one of the largest surviving in Britain).
-Pass by Shakespeare's grammar school and marvel at his schooldays, before visiting Holy Trinity Church.
+A chance to sit down and take in the amazing history and see the beautiful medieval wall paintings, including the Doom (one of the largest surviving in Britain).
+Continue on, passing Shakespeare's Grammar School and marvel at the stories of his schooldays before visiting the magnificent Holy Trinity Church.
 See where William Shakespeare is buried in the Chancel and find out why there is a 'curse' on his grave.
 There is a small fee to enter the Chancel (payable to the Church on the day), but the Chancel visit is optional, subject to Church opening times, and can be decided on the day.

 Discover Stratford's American connections and the unique collection of lampposts from around the world.
 A tour of many cities and countries!!

-Hear fascinating stories of fire, flood, plague, medicines to kill or cure, the origins of sayings and Stratford's history, wrapped up with a little Shakespeare.
+Hear fascinating stories of fire, flood, plague, medicines to kill or cure, the origins of sayings and Stratford's history, wrapped up in a little Shakespeare.

 Discover favourite tea houses, pubs and restaurants ...and don't forget your camera.

-During your visit make use of the tear-off discount vouchers on your ticket to save money in Stratford at specially selected shops, restaurants pubs and attractions e.g. river cruise, MAD Museum, Butterfly Farm and amazing offer of '2 for 1' tickets for the Shakespeare Houses.
+During your visit make use of the tear-off discount vouchers on your ticket to save money in Stratford at specially selected shops, restaurants pubs and attractions e.g. a river cruise, the MAD Museum, Butterfly Farm and amazing offer of 30% off tickets for the Shakespeare Houses.
 There is no sell-by date on our vouchers, so you can return to Stratford again and again...
 More info see Discounts

 Whatever the weather!